docutils/docutils/sandbox/aafigure/README.txt

 UML
 ---
-No not realy, yet.
+No not really, yet.
 But you get the idea.

 .. aafigure::
     :scale: 0.8